Last Updated on

 10. Don’t choose a free platform

-One of the biggest blogging tips for business related sites: You really, REALLY don’t want to start a blog on the free blogging platforms!
+One of the biggest and best beginners blogging tips for business related sites: You really, REALLY don’t want to start a blog on the free blogging platforms!

 Free blogging platforms just seem to say “cheap.”
 Paid-for blogging platforms, such as WordPress, are inexpensive and are much more customizable.